elongl/elongl.github.io/about.md

 ---

 # Hello.
-My name is Elon Gliksberg, I'm from Israel 🇮🇱, interested in Software R&D, and Security Research 🔍
+My name is Elon Gliksberg, also known as _EGK_.

+I'm from Israel 🇮🇱, interested in Software R&D, and Security Research 🔍

 You can find me on [Github], [Twitter], or contact me via [Email].

 [Github]: https://github.com/elongl